Tracey Emin: Career beginnings

 At that time Sarah (Lucas) was quite famous, but I wasn't at all.
 Carl said to me that I should make some big work as he thought the small-scale stuff I was doing at the time wouldn't stand up well.
 I was furious.
 Making that work was my way at getting back at him.

 The result was her "tent" Everyone I Have Ever Slept With 1963–1995, which was first exhibited in the show.
 It was a blue tent, appliquéd with the names of everyone she has slept with.
-These included sexual partners, plus relatives she slept with as a child, her twin brother, and her two aborted children.
+These included sexual partners, plus relatives she slept with as a child, her twin brother and her two aborted children.

 The needlework which is integral to this work was used by Emin in a number of her other pieces.
 This piece was later bought by Charles Saatchi and included in the successful 1997 Sensation exhibition at the Royal Academy; it then toured to Berlin and New York.
 It, too, was destroyed by the fire in Saatchi's east London warehouse, in 2004.

 Public recognition

 Emin was largely unknown by the public until she appeared on a Channel 4 television programme in 1997, "Is Painting Dead?".
 The show comprised a group discussion about that year's Turner Prize and was broadcast live.
-Emin said she was drunk, slurred and swore before walking out.
-From the interview: "Are they really real people in England watching this programme now, they really watching, really watching it?"
+Emin was drunk, slurred and swore before walking out of the interview.